Close Menu

 You can use a piece of clean cloth between frozen bags or packs of ice and then place the ice for about 20 minutes.
 Then stop for 30 minutes and put the ice on the affected area again.
 Do it during the day until the numbing effect of the ice soothes your toothache.

 Salt water rinse is a key anti-inflammatory and disinfecting agent.
 You can dissolve 1 teaspoon of salt into a glass of warm water.
 Then swish repeatedly several times in your mouth.
-It can be useful in easing your toothache because of its bacteria-killing property of salt water rinse.
+Salt water can be useful in easing your toothache because of its bacteria-killing properties.

 Rinsing salt water in the mouth has been prescribed by dentists after dental surgeries as a way to reduce swelling of the gums and soft tissues around teeth.
 Therefore, it is one safe way to try when you have toothache or pain around your teeth and in the gums.